Conspiracy Theories from Margins to Center Stage: Dynamics and Implications

 Conspiracy theory in West

-The situation in the West is different that in the Middle East.
-We have considerable resistance to conspiracy theory – as we also do, not coincidentally, to apocalyptic narratives, especially cataclysmic ones.
-One might argue that these resistances are indispensible elements of a successful civil society, and that when they fail — as they did in France in 1793, or Russia in 1917 — you get tyranny and terror.
+The situation in the West is different from that in the Middle East.
+We have considerable resistance to conspiracy theory – as we also do, not coincidentally, to apocalyptic narratives, especially cataclysmic ones, especially since we saw what damage they could do in World War II and the Holocaust.
+One might argue that these resistances are indispensable elements of a successful civil society, and that when they fail — as they did in France in 1793, or Russia in 1917 — you get tyranny and terror.

 Before 2000 there were certainly important elements of conspiracy theory at play in Western culture – Kennedy assassination and UFOs, to take the two most popular forms – but voicing these conspiratorial narratives was a ticket either to obscurity or to Hollywood.
 While Westerners may have played with conspiracy theory for fun (X Files), Arabs and Muslim killed for it (Iraq-Iran war).
 For the West, conspiracies are a last resort to explain reality; in the Middle East, the first and often only resort.

 But conspiracy thinking cuts deeper into Western attitudes than simple contrasts like this suggest.
 Nazism and Communism both imploded on their paranoia, and totalitarianism is a Western invention.
 The lack of scholarly attention to the subject may understandably reflect the profound unease that non-conspiracists feel when getting involved in these exceptionally intricate and overheated explanations for reality.
 But understand them, we must.
 Especially now that Petrie dish of the internet has changed the dynamics so much at so dangerous a time.
 The ease of communicating Conspiracy theory through cyberspace, on the one hand, has combined with a serious culture war between a “progressive secular left” and a “conservative, fundamentalist, right” on the other, to increase the appeal of Conspiracy theories just as they become more readily available.